Ragú

-Ragú (/ræˈɡuː/) is an American brand of Italian-style sauces and condiments owned, in North America, by Mizkan, and in the United Kingdom and Ireland, by Symington's, a private-label food manufacturer.
+Ragú (/ræˈɡuː/) is an American brand of sauces and condiments owned, in North America, by Mizkan and in the United Kingdom and Ireland by Symington's, a private-label food manufacturer.

 The sister product to Ragú, known as Raguletto, is produced in Oceania and Finland.
 Raguletto is sold in Oceania by Simplot and in Finland by GBFoods.

 Overview

 The Ragú brand was first sold in 1937 and in 2014 was the best selling U.S. brand of pasta sauce.
-Ragú was acquired by Chesebrough-Pond's which later merged with Unilever, prior to its sale to Mizkan.
+Ragú was acquired by Chesebrough-Pond's, which later merged with Unilever, before its sale to Mizkan.

 The Ragú pasta sauce line consists of smooth Old World Style sauces, Chunky sauces, bold Robusto! sauces, as well as organic and light pasta sauces.
-While most well known for selling jar packaged pasta sauce, Ragú also purveys a pizza sauce and an Alfredo sauce.
+While most well known for selling jarred pasta sauce, Ragú also purveys a pizza sauce and an Alfredo sauce.

-Current advertising highlights the natural ingredients and "full serving of veggies" found in the sauce.
-Cooked tomato foods, including Ragú, are highlighted as containing the antioxidant lycopene, which is claimed to be a cancer fighting agent.
-As of 2015, the advertising campaign refers to the creation of Ragú by Assunta Cantisano (see below: "History") with the phrase "Simmered in Tradition."

 Spelling

 The brand name Ragú is spelled with an acute accent, while the Italian word ragù (an Italian sauce typically used for dressing pasta) is spelled with a grave accent.